Braille Energy Systems Inc: Braille Energy Systems Provides Update on Proposed Sale of Romer Property

-KINGSTON, ON / ACCESSWIRE / April 5, 2022 / Braille Energy Systems Inc. (TSXV:BES) ("Braille" or the "Company") is pleased to provide an update to the proposed sale of its Romer Property (the "Property") to Stria Lithium Inc. ("Stria") previously announced in its March 4, 2022 news release (the "Proposed Transaction").
+KINGSTON, ON / ACCESSWIRE / April 7, 2022 / Braille Energy Systems Inc. (TSX.V:BES) ("Braille" or the "Company") is pleased to provide an update to the proposed sale of its Romer Property (the "Property") to Stria Lithium Inc. ("Stria") previously announced in its news releases dated March 4, 2022 and April 5, 2022 (the "Proposed Transaction").

-Braille received conditional approval of the Proposed Transaction from the TSX Venture Exchange (the "Exchange") on March 16, 2022.
-Conditions necessary for the Exchange's final approval include delivery to the Exchange of an independent Geological Report of the Property, evidence of disinterested shareholder approval of the Proposed Transaction and a copy of the final executed acquisition agreement.
+Braille executed the definitive acquisition agreement with Stria on April 6, 2022.
+Terms of the executed agreement may be found in the news releases dated March 4 and April 5, 2022.

-At the scheduled annual and special meeting of shareholders of May 19, 2022, Braille shareholders will be asked to approve the Proposed Transaction.
-Both Braille and Stria continue to work towards completing and executing a definitive agreement of purchase and sale of the Property.
-IOS Services Géoscientifiques has been engaged to complete an independent Geological Report.
+Closing of the Proposed Transaction is subject to a number of conditions including approval of the disinterested shareholders of Braille and final approval of the TSXV.
+Please see the news releases of March 4 and April 5, 2022 for further information.

 About Stria Lithium Inc.